Chazzers/backend-22/README.md

 - Create account
 - Login

-Underneath I will explain how my code works
+Underneath you can see the functions used to make these features work.
+I hope my comments will suffice as an explanation to how my code functions.

 ### Like games